mazhe/lualdap/docs/manual.md

 it is a bind to [OpenLDAP](https://www.openldap.org) client or [ADSI](https://docs.microsoft.com/en-us/windows/win32/adsi/about-adsi).

-LuaLDAP defines one single global variable: a table called `lualdap`.
-This table holds the functions used to create an LDAP connection object.
+LuaLDAP returns a single table (with Lua 5.1, this table is also stored in the global variable named `lualdap`) This table holds the functions used to instantiate an LDAP connection object.

 A connection object offers methods to perform any operation on the directory such as comparing values, adding new entries,